Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Risks to pregnant women

 What is the risk in pregnancy?
-The risk still is largely unknown.
+The risk largely still is unknown.
 Brazil is one of the largest affected countries from the Zika virus, and has documented cases of microcephaly and mental retardation.
 Microcephaly is an abnormally small head, due to a decrease or stopping in brain growth.
 Microcephaly also can occur due to malnutrition, other infections, certain drugs and toxins.
 The severity of microcephaly can vary.
 Usually, a diagnosis can be made from an ultrasound; however, the severity is determined after delivery.
 There is no known cure or treatment for microcephaly or mental retardation.

 As of late January, Zika has been identified in at least three Minnesotans and at least one who is pregnant.
 All people had traveled or lived outside of the United States in areas of high transmission.
 As of late February, there have been no reports of Zika in Wisconsin.